My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 - You can’t link Features and Stories from any place, you have to connect them from User Story only.

-💪 In Fibery you can connect Apps (bases).
-Thus we can create a separate Software Development application, configure it and connect to Product Tracker.
+💪 In Fibery you can connect Spaces.
+Thus we can create a separate Software Development space, configure it and connect to Product Tracker.
 Here are the basics:

-Let’s add some more use cases into Fibery SoftDev app: bugs tracking, people workload and some chart:
+Let’s add some more use cases into Fibery SoftDev space: bugs tracking, people workload and some chart:

 Now we’re ready to decompose both tools to the building blocks.
 Boring, but an important section.
 Hold on!